Rashawn Thomas: Professional career

 On July 30, 2018, Thomas signed a deal with the Italian club Dinamo Sassari for the 2018–19 LBA season.

 On July 9, 2019, Thomas signed a two-year deal with Serbian club Partizan Belgrade.
 He was arrested in July 2019 for drug possession.
 In July 2021, Thomas signed with Ulsan Hyundai Mobis Phoebus of the Korean Basketball League.

+On January 28, 2025, he signed with Dinamo Sassari in the Italian Lega Basket Serie A (LBA) for a second stint.
+Thomas re-signed with the team on May 14.

 International career

 In February 2018, Thomas was selected to the NBA G League USA roster for the NBA G League International Challenge.